Newsmedianews ads

 Walk a while besides me

-As though somehow it still is in fashion
+As though somehow it still is fashion

 Lay my hand in your hand my love